Back Send feedback to ilkka.kuivanen@me.com

 Second version

-Second iteration is now done.
-I haven't had time to focus on improving LLM functionality yet, but main functionalities are usable end-to-end.
-Diagrams are stored to database.
-Editing works and the development-time usage can start.
-The project itself can also be tracked with the app itself.
-Some of the recent work included:
+I haven't focused on LLM improvements yet, but the main features work end-to-end.
+Diagrams are stored in a database.
+Editing works and development-time use can begin; the project can be tracked within the app.
+Some recent work included:

 Selkie second iteration